Eyelid Surgery (Blepharoplasty)

 How Is Upper Eyelid Surgery Done?

-Dr. Ford typically performs upper eyelid surgery with the patient under local anesthesia, but he may use general anesthesia if the surgery is combined with other procedures.
+Our surgeons typically perform upper eyelid surgery with the patient under local anesthesia, but he may use general anesthesia if the surgery is combined with other procedures.
 Most eyelid surgery procedures take about 1 hour to perform.

-During surgery, Dr. Ford makes an incision along the upper eyelid crease — the point where the upper eyelid skin transitions from being fixed to being loose on the lid.
+During surgery, your surgeon makes an incision along the upper eyelid crease — the point where the upper eyelid skin transitions from being fixed to being loose on the lid.
 He removes a crescent-shaped piece of excess skin and muscle in a conservative fashion, especially since it’s vital to leave enough tissue to allow for full eyelid closure.
-Since this area can become hollow with age, Dr. Ford takes great care not to remove upper eyelid fat during surgery.
-In some cases, he even adds fat to this area or uses an injectable hyaluronic acid filler, such as Restylane®.
+Since this area can become hollow with age, our surgeons take great care not to remove upper eyelid fat during surgery.
+In some cases, they even add fat to this area or uses an injectable hyaluronic acid filler, such as JUVÉDERM®.
 By allowing the upper eyelid fat to fall down to the crease, a symmetrical, gentle arch above the upper eyelid fold is created.

-Dr. Ford closes the incision using non-absorbable sutures.
-He uses meticulous techniques to reduce tension on the incision for a superior, discreet scar.
+Your surgeon closes the incision using non-absorbable sutures.
+They use meticulous techniques to reduce tension on the incision for a superior, discreet scar.

 Your Lower Eyelid Surgery